-Guidance and Counseling includes orientation for students to usher them to the school and its various programs and offerings, individual student inventory of personal and pertinent psychological information necessary for self-knowledge and self-development, testing and research efficient towards assessment and analyses of individual and institutional growth needs, individual and group counseling in the learners' effective understanding of the themselves, developmental career guidance so learners may be assisted in making career choices, and placement and follow-up procedures to ensure instructional differentiation and learner assistance.
+Guidance and Counseling includes orientation for learners to usher them to the school and its various programs and offerings, individual learner inventory of personal, mental and pertinent psycho-social information necessary for self-knowledge and self-development, testing and research efficient towards assessment and analyses of individual and institutional growth needs, individual and group counseling in the learner's effective understanding of themselves and overall learner well-being, developmental career guidance so learners may be assisted in making career choices, and placement and follow-up procedures to ensure instructional differentiation and learner assistance.

-The Health and Nutrition Services provide for primary medical and dental procedures and proper nutrition essential for the well-being of the learners while they are in school.
+The Health and Nutrition Services provide for primary medical and dental examinations, immediate emergency care, and proper nutrition essential for the well-being of the learners while they are in school.
+In all thee, i9nfection control and containment is ensured.

-The Student Activity Program includes co-curricular and extra - curricular activities that promote the holistic development of the learners, complement the academic program and pursue the PVMGO of the school.
+The Student Activity Program includes co-curricular and extra - curricular activities that promote the holistic development of the learners, complement the Kto12 program and pursue the PVMGO of the school.
 These activities must collectively develop student initiative, responsibility and leadership as well as desirable social relationships.

-Student Discipline covers matters on student decorum, behavior formation and disciplinary measures when called for.
+Student Discipline covers matters on student decorum, behavior formation and when called for, disciplinary measures in a positive learning environment.
 It is implemented by a Discipline Officer.